 - Imaging also includes CT of the chest, abdomen and pelvis, and MRI of the pelvis.

 - Paracentesis and aspiration of pleural fluid:

-- The fluid tends to have the features of a transudate although sometimes it does appear to be an exudate.
+- The fluid tends to have the features of an exudate, although some studies describe it as a transudate.
 In ovarian carcinoma the protein content is usually high.